ditesh/webutil/README.md

         Timing      onDomContentLoaded: 0s, onLoad: 2.76s
         Errors      4xx: 0, 5xx: 0, JS: 0

-As you can see, it provides nicely formatted summary about the site.
+As you can see, it provides a nicely formatted summary about the site.

 Now, lets get a complete list of URL's accessed by the browser when loading up the site:

     $ ./wush -u http://www.gnu.org
     webutil.js 1.0 (c) 2012-2013 Ditesh Gathani <ditesh@gathani.org>

     [Summary]